zgiber/batcherror/README.md

 ## Why?

-Sometimes a batch operation is required in an implementation of an existing interface that has a singular error return type.
+Sometimes a batch operation is required to implement an existing interface that has a singular error return type.
-If it is required to act on individual iterations performed during the batch processing, this package can help with conveying and consulting individual errors using the returned error type.
+This package can help with conveying and consulting individual errors in the returned error.
 It works well with the errors package by the standard library.

 ## Why not?